Finnish Dragoon Regiment: Russo-Swedish War

-Following the Treaty of Fredrikshamn, the Russian occupation of Finland was confirmed and the Grand Duchy of Finland was created as an 'semi-autonomous' region of the Russian Empire.
+Following the Treaty of Fredrikshamn (Hamina), the Russian occupation of Finland was confirmed and the Grand Duchy of Finland was created as an 'semi-autonomous' region of the Russian Empire.
 As a consequence of the treaty, the Grand Duchy could only raise militia and local forces in times of invasion, and the Imperial Russian Army became responsible for its defence.

 Short peace

 In 1809, the Russian forces in the Grand Duchy were reorganised.
 The regiment was consequently added to the 5th Brigade of the 1st Cavalry Division, itself part of the 2nd Army Corps.
 This corps was now the sole higher formation tasked with defence of the newly gained territory.
-The regiment also became the sole Finnish unit and began to recruit more Finns, in addition to setting up a new headquarters and depot in Vilmanstrand.
+The regiment also became the sole Finnish unit and began to recruit more Finns, in addition to setting up a new headquarters and depot in Villmanstrand (Lappeenranta).

 On 12 October 1811, several officers and lower ranks were detached from the regiment to help with the formation of the new Astrakhan Cuirassier Regiment.

 By 10 December 1811 the 2nd Army Corps was withdrawn from Finland and the defence of the region left to the 21st Infantry Division.
 The division slowly grew so that it not only covered Finland, but also Åland.
 That same month, regimental precedence was granted to the cavalry, and the Finnish Dragoons became 11th.
 Soon the defence of Finland was expanded back up to corps size, and became the 'Finnish Corps'.
 The 6th and 25th Divisions soon joined, along with the newly formed 27th Cavalry Brigade, the later of which now comprised the Finnish and Mitau Dragoons.